-Supreme Court Upholds Ruto's election as president [List of judgements issued]
+Supreme Court upholds Ruto's election as president [List of judgements issued]

 The Supreme Court determined whether the postponement of elections in Kakamega, Mombasa Counties, Kitui Rural, Kacheliba, Pokot South, Rongai constituencies, Kwa Njenga Ward and Nyaki West wards resulted in voter suppression to the detriment of Raila Odinga.

-Supreme Court's verdict: Chebukati had the right to postpone the elections in other parts of the country after ballot mixup.
-No prove that postponment resulted in vote suppression to the detriment of Odinga.
+Supreme Court's verdict: Chebukati had the right to postpone the elections in other parts of the country after some ballot mixup.
+No proof that postponement resulted in vote suppression to the detriment of Odinga.

-Additionally, the judges were supposed to ruled whether there was a difference between Forms 34A uploaded into the IEBC portal, those delivered physically to the Bomas of Kenya National tallying Centre and those issued to presiding officers at the various polling stations.
+Additionally, the judges were supposed to rule whether there was a difference between Forms 34A uploaded into the IEBC portal, those delivered physically to the Bomas of Kenya National Tallying Centre and those issued to presiding officers at the various polling stations.

-Supreme Court's verdict: There was no significant difference between Forms 34A uploaded into the IEBC portal, those delivered physically to the Bomas of Kenya National tallying Centre.
+Supreme Court's verdict: There was no significant difference between Forms 34A uploaded into the IEBC portal, and those delivered physically to the Bomas of Kenya National Tallying Centre.

-Difference between the votes cast in the presidential election and other elections
+Difference between the votes cast during the presidential election and other elections

 The Supreme Court also looked at whether there was an unexplained difference between the votes cast in the presidential election and other elections.